GCSE resits: everything you need to know

 https://www.tes.com/magazine/analysis/secondary/gcse-resits-everything-you-need-know

-Whether a student needs to resit a GCSE in order to meet a course requirement and facilitate progress to the next stage of their educational journey, or simply because they wish to improve their grade, there are some important points to be aware of.
+Whether a student needs to resit a GCSE in order to meet a course requirement and facilitate progress to the next stage of their educational journey, or wants to simply because they wish to improve their grade, there are some important points to be aware of.

 When can students retake a GCSE exam?